Rally has to be configured once after installation. If you just run

 - Elasticsearch project directory: This is the directory where the Elasticsearch sources are located.
 If you don’t actively develop on Elasticsearch you can just leave the default but if you want to benchmark local changes you should point Rally to your project directory.
 Note that Rally will run builds with Gradle in this directory (it runs

-- JDK 8 root directory: Rally will only ask this if it could not autodetect the JDK 8 home by itself.
+- JDK root directory: Rally will only ask this if it could not autodetect the JDK home by itself.
 Just enter the root directory of the JDK you want to use.
+By default, Rally will choose Java 8 if available and fallback to Java 9.

 - whether or not Rally should keep the Elasticsearch benchmark candidate installation including all data by default.
 This will use lots of disk space so you should wipe